hmjahid/mailhog-smtp-server-deployment/README.md

-# docker-mailhog-smtp-server
+# mailhog-smtp-server-setup-guide
-Running MailHog in a Docker Container
+Running MailHog in a Docker Container or a Kubernetes Cluster